 Keeping track of your spending and setting budgets can be a great way to save money.
 However, it can also be difficult.
-This is doubly so if you have to manually record purchases to see how much you have spent each month.
+This is doubly so if you have to manually record purchases to keep track of your personal finances.

-Budgeting apps make it easy to see where your money is going.
-Many of them link directly to your bank accounts, giving you a ton of insight into what you are spending your money on.
+The best budgeting apps make it easy to see where your money is going.
+Many of them link directly to your bank accounts, giving you a ton of insight into what you are spending your personal capital on.
 They also include tools to help with financial goals and investing.

 Table of Contents